tvwerkhoven/proefschrift/README.txt

 - The image `placeholder.pdf' was copied from Wikipedia[1].
 This work has been released into the public domain by its author, Vadmium at the English Wikipedia project.
 This applies worldwide.
 - jabbrv_yahapj.bst is a fork of yahapj.bst[2] adapted for use with jabbrv[3].
+- This style is very loosely based on Alfred de Wijn's thesis, available at http://www.iluvatar.org/~dwijn/thesis

 Resources
 =========